-In 2020 the 15th Conference of the Parties of the Convention on Biological Diversity (CBD) will convene in China to agree on the 2020-2030 Strategic Plan for the CBD, including 2030 targets for maintaining biodiversity as well as a longer-term vision for nature.
-Two months later, countries will convene under the UN Framework Convention for Climate Change (UNFCCC) to review the level of ambition of Nationally-Determined Contributions (NDCs) and to submit their long-term Low-Emission Development Strategies (Art.
+China will convene the 15th Conference of the Parties of the Convention on Biological Diversity (CBD) in 2021 to agree on the next Strategic Plan for the CBD, including 2030 targets for maintaining biodiversity as well as a longer-term vision for nature.
+Thereafter, countries will convene under the UN Framework Convention for Climate Change (UNFCCC) to review the level of ambition of Nationally-Determined Contributions (NDCs) and to submit their long-term Low-Emission Development Strategies (Art.
 4.19 Paris Agreement) that lay out how countries will achieve the long-term objective of the convention, which requires zero net emissions of greenhouse gases.

-The maps prepared under this initiative can be combined with remote sensing and other data on land-use change to monitor progress in implementing strategies towards meeting the objectives of the CBD and the UNFCCC related to forests and biodiversity.
+In future, satellite data on land-use change can be combined with the Nature Maps to assess how biodiversity, carbon storage, and other ecosystem services change over time and to track progress towards meeting the objectives of the CBD and the UNFCCC related to biomass carbon as well as biodiversity.
 They will also identify knowledge gaps that the scientific community and other partners need to fill.
-For this reason, the findings will be submitted for independent peer review through highly ranked scientific journals.
+For this reason, the data, methods, and findings are shared openly and have been submitted to independent peer review through a highly ranked scientific journal.

-Nature Map Earth will strive for maximum transparency to help stakeholders understand the strengths and weaknesses of the data and aggregation methodologies.
-We will develop an interactive platform for data visualization comparisons of different area-based targets.
-Moreover, we will flag data gaps and aim to close them in coming years.
-To this end, the project will make available periodic updates of the maps and the underlying base data.
-Throughout, we will highlight gaps and weaknesses in available data.
+Nature Map strives for maximum transparency to help stakeholders understand the strengths and weaknesses of the data and aggregation methodologies.
+We designed an interactive web platform for expert visualization, Nature Map Explorer, to facilitate peer-review and consultation with CBD national focal points and other interested parties.
+To this end, the project is making available periodic updates of the maps and the underlying base data.
+Throughout, we highlight gaps and weaknesses in available data.